Nivalyx/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 2. In the lobby, all players will have to consecutively play all of the twelve Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> NM5 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2 -> DT3.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
-5. Based on their performance in the Qualifier, players will be ranked based on their **`%MAX` value**, which is the percentage of their score on a map relative to the highest achieved score of all players.
+5. Based on their performance in the Qualifier, players will be ranked based on their **`%MAX` value**, which is the percentage of their score relative to the highest achieved score of all players in a map.
-6. The 16 players with the **highest Z-sum value** will advance to the knock-out stages.
+6. The 16 players with the **highest average `%MAX` value** out of all the twelve Qualifier beatmaps will advance to the team matchmaking phase.
-   - If there are two (or more) players who share the same Z-sum value, the player that holds the higher total raw score will be placed in the higher seed.
+   - If there are two (or more) players who share the same `%MAX` value, the player that holds the higher total raw score will be placed in the higher seed.
 7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.

 #### Team matchmaking